Michal Kašpárek

 alexithymia

-Alexithymia (/əˌlɛksɪˈθaɪmiə/ ə-LEK-sih-THY-mee-ə), also called emotional blindness, is a neuropsychological phenomenon characterized by significant challenges in recognizing, expressing, sourcing, and describing one’s emotions.
+Alexithymia, also called emotional blindness, is a neuropsychological phenomenon characterized by significant challenges in recognizing, sourcing, and describing one's emotions.
 It is associated with difficulties in attachment and interpersonal relations.
-While there is no scientific consensus on its classification as a personality trait, medical symptom, or mental disorder, alexithymia is highly prevalent among individuals with autism spectrum disorder (ASD), ranging from 50% to 85% of prevalence. (en.wikipedia.org)
+There is no scientific consensus on its classification as a personality trait, medical symptom, or mental disorder. (en.wikipedia.org)

 amygdala hijack

-An amygdala hijack is an emotional response that is immediate, overwhelming, and out of measure with the actual stimulus because it has triggered a much more significant emotional threat.
-The term, coined by Daniel Goleman in his 1996 book Emotional Intelligence: Why It Can Matter More Than IQ, is used by affective neuroscientists and is considered a formal academic term.
-The amygdala is made up of two small, round structures located closer to the forehead than (anterior to) the hippocampi, near the temporal lobes.
-The amygdalae are involved in detecting and learning which parts of our surroundings are important and have emotional significance.
-They are critical for the production of emotion.
-They are known to be very important for negative emotions, especially fear.
-Amygdala activation often happens when we see a potential threat.
-The amygdala uses our past, related memories to help us make decisions about what is currently happening. (en.wikipedia.org)
+An amygdala hijack refers to an immediate and overwhelming emotional response that is disproportionate to the actual stimulus because it has triggered a more significant perceived threat.
+The term was coined by Daniel Goleman in his 1996 book Emotional Intelligence: Why It Can Matter More Than IQ, and is recognized as a formal academic term within affective neuroscience.
+The brain consists of two hemispheres, each containing an amygdala—a small, almond-shaped structure located anterior to the hippocampus, near the temporal lobe.
+The amygdalae play a crucial role in detecting and learning which aspects of our environment are emotionally significant.
+They are essential for generating emotions, particularly negative emotions such as fear.
+Amygdala activation often happens when people see a potential threat.
+This activation helps individuals make decisions based on past related memories. (en.wikipedia.org)

 anthropocebo effect